Middleton Marhs / Pilkington’s Paddock

-The paddock is a conservation area and is closed to the public, but can be viewed from behind the fence.
+The marsh is a conservation area and is closed to the public, but can be viewed from behind the fence.

 Snipe and other wading birds have been seen feeding in the early mornings.
 It is probably the only place in the city where the Brown Sedge (a type of marsh grass) grows.